Local time and Tanaka formula for G-Brownian Motion: Quadratic variation of local time for the -Brownian motion

 The objective of this section is to study the quadratic variation of the local time for the $G$-Brownian motion.
 For this end, we begin with the following Lemma: \begin{lemma} If $f:\mathbb{R}\rightarrow[0,\infty)$ is a continuous function with compact support, then, for all $t\geq 0$, we have

 and

 \end{lemma}

-\begin{proof} We only prove the fist inequality, the second inequality can be proved in the similar way.
+\begin{proof} We only prove the fist equality, the second equality can be proved in a similar way.
 Without loss of generality we can assume that $f$ has its support in $[0,1]$.
 Let

 Then

 By the proof Theorem \ref{th2} we know that the integral $\int_{0}^{t}sgn(B_{s}-a)dB_{s}$ is jointly continuous in $(a, t)$.
 Therefore,